Understanding The Buccal Fat Pad Removal Procedure

 Buccal Fat Removal vs Kybella Injectable Treatment

-However, Kybella is an FDA-approved technique, but its use is restricted to double chin removal.
-It is not intended for use in other areas of the face.
-This is a critical consideration for patients, as the active ingredient in Kybella could potentially migrate and affect surrounding tissues or nerves adversely if used outside the approved under-chin area.
+Though Kybella is an FDA-approved procedure, its application is limited to double chin reduction.
+It is meant not for use on other parts of the face.
+Patients should give this great thought since the active ingredient in Kybella could move and damage nearby tissues or nerves if utilized outside the permitted under-chin region.

 Buccal Fat Removal vs Masseter Botox